-Following, the three types of loading scenarios at the upstream plants are evaluated through two different types of flowing strategies, i.e. conventional and QLE.
+To do so, following, the three types of loading scenarios at the upstream plants are evaluated through two different types of flowing strategies, i.e. conventional and QLE.

-6.1 Upstream fluctuating load with one piece flow
+6.1 Upstream fluctuating load

-With sinusoidal loads as a push flow at the first source plant the following results are rendered.
+With sinusoidal loads as push flow at the first source plant the following results are rendered.
 Figure 3 exhibits the comparison graph of global (entire) throughput times between CP and QLE methods for the network.
-To better distinguish of the results just the last 500 products are displayed in the following graphs that have a time horizon of 55 days.
+To better distinguish the results just the last 500 products are displayed in the following graphs that have a time horizon of 55 days.